Hurricane Ian Barrels Toward Florida as Extremely Dangerous Category 4 Storm

 News from around the country and around the globe

-The National Hurricane Center expanded its hurricane warning along more than 200 miles of the state's Gulf Coast, from Collier County to the Anclote River, just north of Tampa and Clearwater.

-On the forecast track, the center of Ian is expected to pass west of the Florida Keys early Wednesday, and approach the west coast of Florida within the hurricane warning area on Wednesday.
-The center of Ian is forecast to move over central Florida Wednesday night and Thursday morning and emerge over the western Atlantic by late Thursday.
+The National Hurricane Center's hurricane warning was in effect for Chokoloskee to Anclote River, including Tampa Bay, and the Sebastian Inlet to the Flagler/Volusia County line.
+A hurricane watch was in effect for the Flagler/Volusia County Line to the South Santee River and Lake Okeechobee.

-A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Chokoloskee, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton
+A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Sebastian Inlet, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton

 Pictures: Florida Braces for Hurricane Ian as Storm Makes Landfall in Cuba